Vitamin D-rich food chooser

 **Aim to limit processed meat such as sausages.
 Although they contain vitamin D, they are also high in salt and fat.

 ***Liver is high in a certain type of vitamin A, which can be harmful to bones in excessive amounts.
-If you're over 50, aim to limit liver products to one portion a week.
+If you're over 50, aim to limit liver products to no more than one portion a week.
 If you're pregnant, it's recommended that you avoid eating liver, as too much vitamin A can harm your baby.